 I thought for awhile maybe a miracle would happen and the new guys off the street would get coached up and do a "Warner", taking us to the playoffs; At least showing enough promise where Saffold and the center (what's his name again?) could take the bench and not be bothered by actually playing the game they are paid for.

-But no. bring them back with all the spinned optimism, but with the same results.Let the hype begin.
+But no. bring them back with all the spinned optimism, but with the same results.The break, don't bend offense.

 -11-02-2012 #3Registered User